 Whether you’re building, renovating or making simple changes to your home, use this guide to shine a light on lighting design trends for 2018.

-Decorative light globes, low-hanging pendant lighting and natural textures in everything from kitchen lighting to funky floor lamps will play a stellar role in lighting trends this year.
+Decorative light globes, low-hanging pendant lighting and natural textures in everything from kitchen lighting to LED light , fairy lights, and funky floor lamps will play a stellar role in lighting trends this year.
 Here’s what to watch to stay one step ahead…

 “In 2018, everyone will be looking for ways to get more connected to nature,” says Jessica Bellef, head of styling at Temple & Webster.

-Natural materials, such as sisal, rattan and cane, will take centre stage in our home lighting this year, and will move beyond being used simply for coastal-style houses.
+Natural materials, such as sisal, rattan and cane, will take centre stage in our home lighting, and will move beyond being used simply for coastal-style houses.

 “This plays on our fascination with wabi-sabi, the Japanese aesthetic of beauty in imperfection,” says Jessica.